OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 ---
 title: Work with multiple ranges simultaneously in Excel add-ins
 description: ''
-ms.date: 04/30/2019
+ms.date: 02/20/2019
 localization_priority: Normal
 ---

-# Work with multiple ranges simultaneously in Excel add-ins
+# Work with multiple ranges simultaneously in Excel add-ins (preview)

 The Excel JavaScript library enables your add-in to perform operations, and set properties, on multiple ranges simultaneously.
 The ranges do not have to be contiguous.
 In addition to making your code simpler, this way of setting a property runs much faster than setting the same property individually for each of the ranges.

+> [!NOTE]
+> The APIs described in this article require **Office 2016 Click-to-Run version 1809 Build 10820.20000** or later.
+(You may need to join the [Office Insider program](https://products.office.com/office-insider) to get an appropriate build.)  [!INCLUDE [Information about using preview APIs](../includes/using-preview-apis.md)]

 ## RangeAreas